CALL NOW! 210-308-6448

 Life sometimes takes us far away from home, whether due to work, military service, or personal reasons.
 But what happens when you have a child and cannot take them with you?
 “Can I grant a relative temporary shared custody of my child while I am overseas?” – this question may arise in your mind.
-How do you ensure their well-being and maintain your parental rights during your absence?
+How do you make certain their well-being and maintain your parental rights during your absence?
 Temporary shared custody may be the solution you seek, offering a way to entrust your child’s care to a trusted relative while you are away.
 If you are having these questions, reach out to Graham Family Law to learn more by calling 210-308-6448.

 Two kids hugging their dad who is in his military uniform.

-What is Temporary Shared Custody
+What is Temporary Shared Custody?

 Legal Requirements for Temporary Shared Custody